-Since 2000, many things have changed, but the one constant has been customer service.
-Cliff had the attitude that the customer deserves the most bang for their buck, and Paul has exactly the same attitude.
+After 16 years of running the company, Paul decided to sell to Eric Breske who was the Construction Management and Logistics Officer and Paul's right-hand man for 14 years.
+One key element that has been handed down with Thompson Pile Driving through each of these acquisitions has been customer service.
 The customer is first and foremost in our mind, and we give the customer at least what he paid for, if not more.
 Each employee at Thompson Pile Driving agrees the best part of their career is the relationships built with our customers.
 We have created friendships with amazing people and are so proud such great people are attracted to such great workmanship.

 We still use the fixed lead piledriver on jobs, but we have also acquired several more barges to better service our projects and customers.
 We have 2 crane barges, each equipped with spuds to hold the barges in place.
 Each crane barge is equipped with a 50 ton crane for ease of construction.
 We also own two vibratory pile driver/extractors which is many times the preferred method of pile driving.
 With the crane barge and vibratory hammer, we are able to easily build jobs that were much more difficult previously.
 Additionally, the permitting and environmental agencies are more satisfied with the vibratory method.

 Other pieces of equipment we use include our landing craft, in which we can haul our skidsteer loader, excavator, or bulldozer, which are often utilized on our construction sites.